-Other books by this author that I've reviewed include Some Girls Bite, Friday Night Bites, Twice Bitten, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, Blade Bound.
+Other books by this author include Some Girls Bite, Friday Night Bites, Twice Bitten, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, Blade Bound

 Second in the Devil’s Isle alternate world urban fantasy series with humans pitted against the Paranormals of the Court and the Consularis who battled the humans in New Orleans.
 The focus is on Claire Connolly.